kiss-oliver/bead/doc/usecases.md

     $ bead box add main /somepath/BeadBox
     Will remember box main

 This is where completed beads will be stored.
-Create an empty BEAD with name `name`:
+Create an empty bead with name `name`:

     /somepath$ bead new name
     Created name